plotly/dash-table/CONTRIBUTING.md

 ### Post-Merge checklist
 - [ ] You have deleted the branch.
 - [ ] You have closed all issues that this pull request solves.
-- [ ] If significant enough, you have created an issue about documenting the new feature or change and you have added it to the [Documentation][] project.
+- [ ] If significant enough, you have created an issue about documenting the new feature or change and you have added it to the [dash-docs](https://github.com/plotly/dash-docs) project.

 ## Financial Contributions